China Marks: Books

 In 2007, at the prompting of book artist Esther K. Smith, who was writing “How to Make Books” for Random House, Marks created her first one-of-a-kind book, Dream Girls.
 Images from the first draft of Dream Girls appeared in Smith’s book.
 Created from fabric and using the sewn drawings technique Marks was developing, Dream Girls extended Marks′ oeuvre from the self-contained narratives of the individual sewn drawings to a longer form of storytelling.
 The process and result enhanced the narrative impulse that animated her drawings.
-Marks resolved “to make at least a book a year” [citation needed] for the rest of her life.
+Marks resolved “to make at least a book a year” for the rest of her life.
 She made two unique books the following year: A Book of Horses and A Book of Lives.

 During this period, as Marks continued her development of sewn drawings and one-of-a-kind books, a chance walk in the Spring of 2009 resulted in Marks spotting a broken umbrella in the street.
 Intrigued by the black umbrella’s white-printed text, it eventually triggered her thinking about text.
 She silk-screened text of white ink on black fabric, creating a store of printed text which resulted in two books created in 2009: The First Black Book, consisting only of white text on black fabric, and The Second Black Book, which included additional text and a few illustrations created as sewn drawings and applied found objects.
 Her 2010 book, Pressing Questions, broke from pure black and added color and extensive text.
 The text, written in doggerel, was executed as appropriated lettering from fabric and invented letters.

 These breakthroughs in the relationship of text to imagery profoundly affected Marks’ sewn drawings, and by the autumn of 2010, her drawings now included text.
 As with the books, the text in the sewn drawings was derived from words or cut letters from pieces of fabric, or letters Marks created from unrelated shapes.

-In 2013, Marks’ process was further enhanced by the purchase of a state-of-the-art “computerized embroidery machine, specialty threads, stabilizers, and computer-aided deisgn (CAD) software, along with a Windows-based laptop to manage the software,” all of it acquired with money awarded Marks by the Pollock-Krasner Foundation.
+In 2013, Marks’ process was further enhanced by the purchase of a state-of-the-art “computerized embroidery machine, specialty threads, stabilizers, and computer-aided design (CAD) software, along with a Windows-based laptop to manage the software,” all of it acquired with money awarded Marks by the Pollock-Krasner Foundation.
 With these new tools, Marks could embroider lines and blocks of text directly onto panels of sewn drawings instead of piecing words or letters together from fabric sources.
 The text and typefaces could then be specific to the narrative and immediately legible, leading Marks to become as much a writer as a visual artist.
 Besides the sewn drawings, Marks’ fascination with written narrative also manifested in text pieces.
 These smaller works contain only minimal sewn imagery or are devoid of imagery entirely.
 Two of her text pieces were featured in the poetry publication W.I.S.H.
 POETRY PRESS in January 2014.